Common Features of the Top Real Estate Investment Properties

 1. Sell the Property On Your Own

-Another big way that you can lose out on some of your profits is by hiring a real estate agent to help you sell the property when you put it on the market.
+Another big way that you can lose out on some of your profits is by hiring a Real Estate agent to help you sell the property when you put it on the market.
 Even though you might assume that this will make things a whole lot easier for you, you should think about how much the real estate agent’s commission will cut into your profits.
 If at all possible, you may want to think about listing the home yourself.

 A for sale by owner process can be easier than you might think, especially now that there are tons of ways that you can advertise the property yourself online.
 If you need a little bit of help with the paperwork, you can also look into having a real estate lawyer assist you to ensure that everything is done properly, all without the help of a real estate agent.